WASdev/sample.DefaultApplication/README.md

 EJB isn't what is used to be - and that's a good thing.
 Using EJB 3, JPA, annotations, and injection, the DefaultApplication was made much simpler and easier to use and understand.
 You can add EJB code to web modules without requiring an EJB JAR.

-You probably cannot modernize all of your applications, and you might be thinking "if it's not broke, why fix it?"
-Incremental changes that simplify your applications and thus reduce your support costs might be a good thing to consider, and we are sure you will love using Liberty.
+It might not be possible to modernize all of your applications, and you might be thinking "if it's not broken, why fix it?"
+Incremental changes that simplify your applications and thus reduce your support costs is worth considering.
+Also, we are sure you will love using Liberty.

 As this example shows, modernizing applications means multiple things.
 You can modernize how you build it, how you write it, and where you run it.